modphysnobel/modphysnobel.github.io/docs/vol-I/vol-I-chap-2-sect-1.md

 Spectral lines are observed in atoms because certain transitions between electronic discrete energy levels are produced.
 Is this a consequence of the emission or absorption of photons or is it a quantized property that electrons have by themselves?

 In 1914 Franck and Hertz provided experimental evidence of the existence of stationary electronic energy levels without considering any incident radiation as the cause of such structural behavior.
-Franck and Hertz determined the $separation$ $between$ $electronic$ $energy$ $levels^9$ in complete agreement with spectroscopic measurements, confirming predictions made by the Bohr atomic model.
+Franck and Hertz determined the [separation between electronic energy levels](https://en.wikipedia.org/wiki/Franck%E2%80%93Hertz_experiment) in complete agreement with spectroscopic measurements, confirming predictions made by the Bohr atomic model.

 The experimental setting used by Franck and Hertz is described in terms of the usual three regions (Figure 3.3a):